Savings Goal Calculator

 Just enter your savings goal, current savings balance, and how many years until you reach your savings goal.
 The calculator will figure how much you'll need to save each month to achieve the goal.

-Top Common Reasons For Not Saving
+Common Reasons For Not Saving

 - There might be too much debt to pay – What is your debt-to-income ratio?
-The expected debt-to-income ratio for every household is 36% or less.
-If your ratio is more than 50% then you should be more concerned.
+The generally expected debt-to-income ratio for every household is 36% or less.
+If your ratio is more than 50% you should be concerned.
 To calculate your debt-to-income ratio, divide the sum of your monthly reoccurring debt payments by your gross monthly income.
 Paying off debt helps you keep more of your money which you can then put toward savings.
 To figure out how much you need to pay each month to be out of debt by a certain date, use the Debt Payoff Calculator.

-How Much To Save Each Month
+How Much Should You Save Each Month?

 When Is The Best Time To Start Saving?